 The main east-west interior walkway and open spaces are lined with Aristocrat Flowering Pears, giving them a unique visual character and structure.
 The north-south walkway between building D and open space is lined with European Hornbeams, giving a sense of separation between the common space and the apartments to the west.
 Crape Myrtles trees are placed in raised planters within amenity areas of the open spaces.
 The low canopy of the Crape Myrtle will enhance the planters by providing shade and a unique aesthetic.
-Finally, stately Green Vase Zelkova will line Norton Lane, providing a vertically branched and high canopy structure for the interphase between public and private space.

-Shrubs and ornamental grasses throughout the site help provide a pleasant visual character, define spaces and facilitate safety.
+Finally, stately Green Vase Zelkova will line Norton Lane, Shrubs and ornamental grasses throughout the site help provide a pleasant visual character, define spaces and facilitate safety.
 The perimeter of the site is lined with evergreen shrubs that will provide a six-foot-tall screen between parking and adjacent uses.
 A mix of low shrubs and grasses skirt the buildings to provide separation between public and private areas.
 The low plantings help to soften the angular lines of buildings while keeping sight lines open for safety.